 Analyzing your Diary mission

 Now that your mission is closed, it's time to analyze your data!
+This article will dive into a number of valuable analysis features, including:

 Filtering your data